 Fishes are a good source of omega-3 and 6- fatty acids.
 Fishes play an important role in maintaining your skin and hair.
 Not only internally but also externally.
 Yes, some lipstick contains fish scales, and the ingredient is called “pearlescence.”
-The silvery substance found in the fish scales and is responsible for creating a shimmering effect in most cosmetic products including lipsticks and nail polish.
+The silvery substance is found in fish scales and is responsible for creating a shimmering effect in most cosmetic products including lipsticks and nail polish.

 Is Lipstick Made Out of Fish Scales?